zamfofex/dummyette/documentation/lichess.md

 introduction
 ---

-This module can be used to interface with lichess’ APIs to interact with chess games on the website, both ongoing and past.
+This module can be used to interface with Lichess’ APIs to interact with chess games on the website, both ongoing and past.

 `await Lichess(token)`
 ---

-This function will return a promise that resolves with a connection to lichess given an access token.
+This function will return a promise that resolves with a connection to Lichess given an access token.
 The promise will resolve to `undefined` if the connection could not be established.

 `lichess.username`
 ---

 This will be a string with the username of the account of the connection.

-Note: This is what lichess calls a “user id”.
+Note: This is what Lichess calls a “user id”.

 `lichess.challenges`
 ---